CalebSOG1024/Global-Sustainable-Energy-Analysis/README.md

  - Interpreted the visuals to derive key findings and recommendations.
  - Annotated visuals or used "Text boxes" to summarize insights.
  - Highlighted: Regions with highest emissions and lowest electricity access, Countries with the widest rural-urban energy gap, Opportunities for renewable expansion and climate finance.
+### Insights
+1 Access to Electricity
+ - 14957 people had access to electricity in 2020, and this accounted for the highest number of people that benefited from the availability of electricity in all the developing countries; while 12587 in 2000 accounted for the lowest.

+2 Financial Flow to Developing countries
+ - India had the highest financial flow from 2000 to 2020 which accounted for $14b; while French Guinea had less than
+$80,000.
+ - India, Pakistan, Libya, Lithuania, Luxembourg, Malta, Nigeria, Ethiopia, Turkey, and Mauritius made the top 10 countries by financial flow.

+3 Top 5 Countries by GDP
+ - Luxembourg had the highest GDP per capita (2053887) from 2000 to 2020; while French Guinea had less than 30000.
+ - Luxembourg, Bermuda, Norway, Switzerland, and Qatar made the top 5 countries by GDP.

+4 Top 5 Countries by CO2 Emissions
+ - China had the highest value of CO2 emission (153M) from 2000 to 2020; while French Guinea had less than 200000.
+ - China, the United States, India, Japan, and Germany made the top 5 countries by CO2 emission.
+### Recommendations
+ - Consistently and evenly distribute electricity over the countries for increase in growth and development.
+ - Channel finances to all countries accordingly, most appropriately, focusing on undeveloped countries.
+ - Increase GDP by investing in infrastructure, fostering innovation, promoting trade, investing in human capital and encouraging business growth.
+ - Shift from fossil fuels to renewable energy sources like solar and wind, improve energy efficiency in buildings, transportation and industry and implement carbon pricing mechanisms to incentivize emission reductions.